Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 = 1.2.0 =
 * Updates and installation of plugins, including dws plugins and dws modules.
+* New custom permissions for the DWS menus.

 = 1.1.0 =
 * Added infrastructure for all top-level functionalities to register their GitHub repository links.